Find out more about financial support and advice to help smooth your path through university.

 Discover the support you may be eligible for from the Government or from the University depending on your mode of study.

-If you are a UK/Home student in receipt of your maximum funding (Student Finance) but find yourself in financial hardship whilst you are studying, you may be eligible to apply to the University's hardship fund called the Dennis Turner Opportunity Fund.
+If you are a current student and find yourself in financial hardship whilst you are studying, you may be eligible to apply to the University's hardship fund called the Dennis Turner Hardship Fund.

 Dennis Turner (Lord Bilston) reflects our belief that ANYONE has the capacity of achieving a higher educational qualification no matter what their background.